An Introduction to Studying for 1st and 2nd Years : How Best to Start Studying.

-Then fill in each empty box with the times you plan to study (try 20-30 minutes, e.g. 16:00-16:25) and the subjects you’ll be study within those times on those days.
+Then fill in each empty box with the times you plan to study (try 20-30 minutes, e.g. 16:00-16:25) and the subjects you’ll be studying within those times on those days.
 This makes it easier to commit to studying a certain subject and you’ll save time too because you won’t be fretting about what to study next, it’ll be all laid out in front of you.

 It’s important to stick to the plan too so that you don’t miss out on studying a certain subject.

-Practice past exam Questions
+Practice past exam questions

 Your teachers make your tests using the questions on Studyclix PLUS+ access gives you all marking schemes to all questions.
 This lets you practice questions and then quickly see where you’re going wrong and how to improve your answering style.
 PREMIUM☆ has even more mock paper questions for you to practise from!

 Then, when you’re studying a subject, make out a flashcard on a certain topic and write only bullet points or vital pieces of info on it.
 I’ll take Science for example again, take a card and write say, “Food” at the top.
-Then on this card just write little points on Food, no long sentences, just small important points, like the macronutrients (Fat, Protein, Carbs, etc.), a quick word on how to test for these nutrients, e.g. “Fat = Brown Paper Test”.
+Then on this card just write little points on Food.
+No long sentences, just small important points.
+Like the macronutrients (Fat, Protein, Carbs, etc.), a quick word on how to test for these nutrients, e.g. “Fat = Brown Paper Test”.